 - 50 Engaging Infographic Examples That Make Complex Ideas Look Great

 - How to Make an Infographic in Less Than 5 Minutes [Step-by-step Tutorial]

-In the meantime, if you have infographic projects on your hands, we have prepared more than 500 templates for you to easily adapt and customize to fit your brand or personal designs.
+In the meantime, if you have infographic projects on your hands, we have prepared more than 500 templates in vector format for you to easily adapt and customize to fit your brand or personal designs.